PipedreamHQ/pipedream/COMPONENT-API.md

 ## Hooks

-### Activate
+### `deploy`

-The `Activate()` hook is automatically invoked by Pipedream when a component is deployed or updated.
-A common use case for the activate hook is to automate webhook subscriptions, but you can run any valid code.
-To learn more about defining a custom `Activate()` hook, refer to the [API documentation](#hooks-1).
+The `deploy()` hook is automatically invoked by Pipedream when a component is deployed or updated.
+A common use case for the deploy hook is to create webhook subscriptions when the component is created, but you can run any valid code.
+To learn more about defining a custom `deploy()` hook, refer to the [API documentation](#hooks-1).

+### `activate`

+The `activate()` hook is automatically invoked by Pipedream when a component is deployed or updated.
+For example, this hook will be run when users update component props, so you can run code here that handles those changes.
+To learn more about defining a custom `activate()` hook, refer to the [API documentation](#hooks-1).

-### Deactivate
+### `deactivate`

-The `Deactivate()` hook is automatically invoked by Pipedream when a component is updated or deleted.
+The `deactivate()` hook is automatically invoked by Pipedream when a component is updated or deleted.
 A common use case for the deactivate hook is to automatically delete a webhook subscription when a component is deleted, but you can run any valid code.
-To learn more about defining a custom `Deactivate()` hook, refer to the [API documentation](#hooks-1).
+To learn more about defining a custom `deactivate()` hook, refer to the [API documentation](#hooks-1).

 ## Management